 - United States

-3D Secure 2 provides seamless new ways to authenticate customers while addressing the shortcomings of the existing 3DS 1.0.2 by adding support for mobile applications and for biometric and token validation, and streamlining the checkout experience using “frictionless” authentication.
+3D Secure 2 provides seamless ways to authenticate customers, providing support for mobile applications and for biometric and token validation, and streamlining the checkout experience using “frictionless” authentication.

 Paysafe Group is compliant to 3DS version 2.1.0.

-The following table provides a quick overview of the new 3D Secure 2 features.
+The following table provides a quick overview of 3D Secure 2 features.